machachi25/Senior-Seminar-Machavaram/README.md

 Log entry #5(01/29/2024)
 I have added a lot for readFile segments to my code, so that I can use them to make a toString method and create a line that shows the studetsn and their choices.
 Once, thsi part starts to work, then I can work on the optimization part of the project and make the schedule.

+Log entry #6(01/30/2024)
+I have made some changes to the plan, and with you help, I learned to parse certain aspects of the code, and now am going to select what I need from each colum of the raw data and apply it to all students.
+Then will use a toString to print out the selected data in a more legible way.